scuzzydude/asimov/asimov.md

 #### Commitment Stakes

 Commitment stakes are a commitment of property as a stake.
-Commitment Stakes can be revokable or irrevocable.
+Commitment Stakes can be revocable or irrevocable.

-Revokable means the stake is held in escrow, and at the end of the staking period, the pledge may revoke, returning the encumbered scoot to the Scoot, and receiving their property back in whole.
+Revocable means the stake is held in escrow, and at the end of the staking period, the pledge may revoke, returning the encumbered scoot to the Scoot, and receiving their property back in whole.

 Irrevocable means the committed property is a gift to humanity for the purpose of appreciation of the idea the Scoot represents.
 After the staking period, the encumbered scoot may be traded.